-The OAIS Applications are computer programs written for each of the OAIS's Functional Entities outline in the previous section, for OAIS Consumers or Producers, or for OAIS system services.
+The OAIS-IF Applications are computer programs written for each of the OAIS's Functional Entities outlined in the previous section, for OAIS Consumers or Producers, or for OAIS system services.

-The Producer Application class includes applications for users acting as a producer for a data archive.
-The Consumer Application class includes applications for users acting as a consumer of a data archive
+The Producer Application class includes applications for users acting as a Producer for an Archive.
+The Consumer Application class includes applications for users acting as a Consumer of an Archive